Total Generalized Variation of the Normal Vector Field and Applications to Mesh Denoising: Numerical Realization

 In case of $\sequence{W}{k+1} \in \tangentRT$, the basis functions \eqref{eq:tangent-RT0:basis} depend directly on the mesh, which means that they automatically adapt when $\mesh$ is deformed.
 We simply leave the coefficients unchanged.
 For $\sequence{\bD_1}{k+1},\sequence{\bLambda_1}{k+1} \in \DG{0}(\mesh, \tangentBundle[\sphere] \otimes \tangentBundle[\mesh] \otimes \tangentBundle[\mesh], \sequence{\bn}{k}) $ and $\sequence{\bd_2}{k+1}, \sequence{\blambda_2}{k+1} \in \DG{1}( \skeleton, \tangentBundle[\sphere], \sequence{ \eplus{\bn} }{k} )$ parallel transports to the tangent spaces after the update will be used.
 This is discussed further in the respective paragraph for the parallel transports.

 Even with these dependencies, the minimization of the augmented Lagrangian $\cL_\rho$ with respect to $\mesh$ is still smooth and can be carried out by standard techniques of unconstrained optimization.
-In particular we use a truncated Newton scheme as described, \eg, in \cite[p.49]{UlbrichUlbrich:2012:1}.
+In particular we use a globalized, inexact, truncated Newton-CG scheme similar to what is described, \eg, in \cite[p.49]{UlbrichUlbrich:2012:1}.
 First- and second-order derivatives of the augmented Lagrangian with respect to the mesh coordinates are evaluated using a combination of algorithmic differentiation (AD) and hand-coded derivatives.
 The implementation details match those in our recent publication \cite[Section~4]{BaumgaertnerBergmannHerzogSchmidtVidalNunezWeiss:2025:1}, which only differs in the objective function.